wizzeh/openrouter_api/README.md

 - **Structured Outputs:** Optionally request structured responses and enable JSON Schema validation using user‑provided schemas.
 This helps enforce consistent, type‑safe response formats.
 - **Tool Calling Capability:** Define function‑type tools that the model can invoke.
 The client supports multiple concurrent tool calls per response and validates that each tool call conforms to the expected format.
 - **Provider Preferences & Routing:** Configure model fallbacks, routing preferences, and provider filtering via a new strongly‑typed interface.
+- **Web Search Endpoint:** A new endpoint to perform web search queries.
+It accepts a minimal request structure (query and an optional number of results) and returns a structured set of search results.
 - **Future Roadmap:**
   - Streaming support for real‑time completions.
   - Text completion endpoint.